HarryMcCarney/ChessAnalytics/README.md

 3. Calculate the number of different openings in each chunk of 100 games and express as a ratio
 4. Get their average ratio over all chunks.

-This is very crude and probably wrong/misleading in various ways, but for what its worth, is gives the following result
+This is very crude and probably wrong/misleading in various ways, but for what its worth, it gives the following result

 ![Alt text](image-3.png)

+AS we can see there doesnt appear to be any correlation.
+This may not be true for all rating ranges but nothing is jumping out here.

+## Limitations
+There are many other factors behind the data, aka confounding variables, which lichess doesnt give us.
+Players age is almost certainly the most correlated with rating gain but lichess doesnt record this.
+And of course how hard people are working on their chess behind the scenes.
+People changing opening frequently, and those specialising, are probably equally likely to reading books etc. Perphas this effect is therefore balanced out in the large sample.
+Much better and more through analysis before this empirical approach could be of practocal use.
+But perhaps this sketch might intersting for someone.